virteal/side/README.md

 because it is expected to block at most once and a call to `side.end()` is for that purpose done before the side sub action starts.
 Functions are run in sequence, in the registration order, fifo style.

+When a side action fails or blocks, the registered functions are not run at all.

 ### side.finally( fn ) - registers code to run when side action terminates